capsidjs/capsid/docs/README.md

 `capsid` is an UI framework for browsers.
 It encourages the use of real dom programming and helps component-based encapsulation of behaviors of apps.

+`capsid` is an UI framework for browsers.
+It helps the component based coding style with

 ### Basic features

 - It's an **UI framework**.